-- A. If the victim is a minor child, the caregiver must notify the Children's Protective Services (CPS) themselves as a "mandated reporter" when: - 1.
-Symptoms of abuse or neglect are suspected outside of the church's setting (See APPENDIX A, page 11). - 2.
-There is no danger of placing a child back into an imminently dangerous situation. - B. If the victim is a minor child, the caregiver as "mandated reporter" must follow the church's guidelines (guidelines, page 8; reporting form Appendix E, page 17)) for reporting if: - 1.
+- A. If the victim is a minor child, the caregiver must notify the Children's Protective Services (CPS) / Department of Child and Family Services (DCFS) themselves as a "mandated reporter" when: - 1.
+Symptoms of abuse or neglect are suspected outside of the church's setting (See APPENDIX A, pages 11-13). - 2.
+There is no danger of placing a child back into an imminently dangerous situation. - B. If the victim is a minor child, the caregiver as "mandated reporter" must follow the church's guidelines (guidelines, pages 7-10; reporting form Appendix E, pages 17-18) for reporting if: - 1.
 The abuse is suspected to be happening within the setting of the church by staff or volunteers. - C. If the victim is a minor child, notify the local police (911) department when: - 1.
 The caregiver needs to control an immediate or imminent conflict or incident regarding a child that cannot be controlled by the caregiver.
 For example, a child being taken by an unauthorized person, or a parent or guardian reacting immediately to a child in an uncontrollable manner. - 2.
 Placing the child in the custody of the parent(s)/guardian will increase or continue the risks of abuse to the child.

 NOTE: The police will respond immediately should the situation or information require that type of response.
-CPS is required by law to respond within 24 hours of reporting.
+CPS/DCFS is required by law to respond within 24 hours of reporting.

-CPS phone number: 1-800-800-5556 (for anywhere in Indiana)
+CPS phone number:1-800-800-5556 (for anywhere in Indiana)DCFS phone number:1-800-252-2873 (for Illinois)